- Start date: January & September

 Our selection process is designed to identify talented professionals from a wide range of academic, business and cultural backgrounds.

-While there are formal requirements for entry listed below, we take into consideration:
+While there are formal requirements for entry to our MBA listed below, we take into consideration:

 - your potential

 - your interpersonal and team working qualities

 - the range and nature of your managerial experience